-This certainly does not mean it does not work, but the desire to learn and excel comes much more readily when you love the field you work in.
+Working in an industry you're passionate about is fun.
+This doesn't mean that it's not also work, but the desire to learn and excel comes much more readily when you love the field you're employed in.

 The Sports Industry Attracts Great Talent

-Another key to a long and successful career is working with great people.
-The sports industry attracts tremendous people who have a shared passion – and that’s not always true in other industries.
+A key to a long and successful career is working with great people, and the field of sports attracts those who have a shared passion.
+That’s not always the case in other industries.

 Sports Is a Societal Connecting Point

-Working in a field that other people are interested in has distinct benefits.
-One of those benefits is that sports connect people of all races, income levels, educational backgrounds, religions and national origins.
-And that reality can lead to a more fulfilling career.
+One of the benefits of working in a field that other people are interested in is that you'll connect with people of all races, income levels, educational backgrounds, religions, and national origins.
+That kind of lifetime experience can lead to a more fulfilling career.

 Your Friends Will Be Jealous

-That certainly is not a good reason to choose a career or industry, but the fact that others will think your job is “cool” lends a certain cache to your chosen field.
+This might not be a good reason to choose a career or industry, but the fact that others will think your job is “cool” lends a certain cache to your chosen field.

-Other industries are taking advantage of technology and social media, too.
-But the passionate sports fans' thirst for ongoing interaction with their favorite teams, players, leagues, and sports is not only increasing job opportunities at these entities; but further, deepens the cultural (and real-time) connection for those working in all aspects of sports.
+Other industries are taking advantage of technology and social media, too, but the passionate sports fans' thirst for ongoing interaction with their favorite teams, players, leagues, and sports isn't just increasing job opportunities at these entities.
+It further deepens the cultural and real-time connection for those working in all aspects of sports.

-Firms in Other Industries Want to Hire You
+Firms in Other Industries Will Want to Hire You

-And as America gathers around the television on Thanksgiving, remember that sports is not the only industry with unusual hours.
-Ask anyone in retail, healthcare, hospitality or many other industries.
-So be thankful that there is demand for your services and a world hungry for sports products and programming.
-And the long hours are something to be thankful for, too.
+As America gathers around the television on Thanksgiving, remember that working in sports isn't the only occupation with unusual hours.
+Ask anyone in retail, healthcare, or hospitality.
+Be thankful that there's a demand for your services and a world out there that's hungry for sports products and programming.